isaackrallison/startup/README.md

 - styled buttons and textboxes for user input
 - text placement and font selection
 - an image in the about section of the page

+## Startup Java Script
+Javascript was added to introduce functionality including

+- support for the javascript login
+- support for future database data
+- support for future websocket
+- meaningful interaction logic
+- I would have liked to have a more polished final product, but I am findind this project is a bit larger than I anticipated